How Much KiwiSaver money Is “Enough” in New Zealand? (And How I Can Help You Figure That Out)

 And importantly: there’s no cost to you.

 I don’t charge you for advice.
 My role is to help people make sense of their options so their KiwiSaver money has the best chance of working for them.
-Of you take my advice and I become your ongoing adviser, I get paid by your KiwiSaver provider - not you.
+If you take my advice and I become your ongoing adviser, I get paid by your KiwiSaver provider - not you.
 It's very similar to how mortgage brokers are paid.

 Don’t Wait for Perfect Timing